eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-combo.md

 Determine the following for your cloud deployment:

-* {namespace}: The `cwctl` command creates the namespace if it does not yet exist.
+- {namespace}: The `cwctl` command creates the namespace if it does not yet exist.
-* {kadminuser} & {kadminpass}: Initial Keycloak administrator username and password.
+- {kadminuser} & {kadminpass}: Initial Keycloak administrator username and password.
-* {kdevuser} & {kdevpass}: A developer username and password that will be granted access to this deployment of Codewind.
+- {kdevuser} & {kdevpass}: A developer username and password that will be granted access to this deployment of Codewind.
 The `cwctl` command creates the user and adds it to the realm if it does not exist.
-* {ingress}: The ingress domain for your cloud environment.
+- {ingress}: The ingress domain for your cloud environment.

-A complete command might look something like this:
+Codewind is required to run as privileged and as root because it builds container images.
+If your cluster is running OpenShift, run the following commands where <namespace> is the namespace into which you plan to install Codewind:

+- To enable privileged containers, enter `oc adm policy add-scc-to-group privileged system:serviceaccounts:<namespace>`.
+- To enable containers to run as root, enter `oc adm policy add-scc-to-group anyuid system:serviceaccounts:<namespace>`.

+To install Codewind, enter the following example command:

 ```
 ./cwctl --insecure install remote \